What Was Anne Rice Net Worth When She Died?

 Christopher Rice controls Anne Rice’s literary estate, including the intellectual property rights to The Vampire Chronicles, Lives of the Mayfair Witches, and her other works.
 He works with appointed estate managers to oversee licensing, new editions, and adaptation deals.

-AMC holds the television adaptation rights for the Vampire Chronicles and Mayfair Witches series; the latter was adapted as Mayfair Witches, which premiered in 2023.
+AMC holds the television adaptation rights for the Vampire Chronicles and Mayfair Witches series.
+The Mayfair Witches adaptation premiered in 2023.
 These ongoing TV deals represent a long-term revenue stream that will continue generating income for the estate well into the future.

 How Did Anne Rice Die?

 Anne Rice died on December 11, 2021, at a hospital in Rancho Mirage, California.
 She was 80 years old.
 The cause of death was complications resulting from a stroke.
-Christopher Rice announced her passing on Twitter with a statement that read, in part: “Earlier tonight, my mother, Anne Rice, passed away due to complications resulting from a stroke.”
+Christopher Rice announced her passing, describing her as someone who had given the world extraordinary stories and extraordinary love.

 The literary world responded with immediate and widespread mourning.
 Fans gathered outside her former New Orleans mansion.
 Celebrities, authors, and actors who had brought her characters to life shared their tributes publicly.

 She was laid to rest in January 2022 at the Rice family mausoleum at Metairie Cemetery in New Orleans, the city she had never truly left in spirit.
-The mausoleum, which is open to the public during visiting hours, is also the resting place of Stan Rice and their daughter Michele.
+The mausoleum is also the resting place of Stan Rice and their daughter Michele.
 One side of the tomb is stained glass; the other three sides are engraved with Stan’s poems.

 Anne Rice’s Faith Journey: From Catholicism to Atheism and Back